KRVPerera/sense/tutorials_riotos/sensor-m3/README.md

 The IoT-LAB M3 board sensors:

 - lps331ap: a temperature and atmospheric pressure sensor
-    - temperature|pressure values will be read with the shell command `lps`
+    - temperature|pressure values will be read with the shell command `lps`.
 - l3g4200d: a gyroscope
-    -
+    - Orientation values will be read with the shell command `l3g`
 - lsm303dlhc: an accelerometer and magnetometer
     - Values will be read continuesly 500ms with the shell command `lsm start`.
 And will stop with `lsm stop`.
 - isl29020: a light sensor
-    -
+    - Measures the light intensity in lux with the shell command `isl`.

 Usage
 =====